 Around the world, certified B Corps take many different legal forms - LLCs, corporations, partnerships, co-operatives, ESOPs, CICs, and so on.
-The only constraint is that they must be willing to expand their legal responsibilities to take into consideration the interests of all stakeholders.
+The only constraint is that they must be willing to expand their legal responsibilities to take

 In some U.S. states, it's also possible for companies to incorporate (or re-incorporate) as a 'benefit corporation'.
 This is a specific legal form introduced for for-profit businesses that have chosen to hold themselves to higher standards of accountability and transparency; in practice, this means they have to take account of all stakeholders as part of their directors' fiduciary duty, and also to publish an annual benefit report.